dolphin-emu/dolphin/Readme.md

     * A graphics processor that supports OpenGL ES 3.0 or higher.
 Performance varies heavily with [driver quality](https://dolphin-emu.org/blog/2013/09/26/dolphin-emulator-and-opengl-drivers-hall-fameshame/).
     * A graphics processor that supports standard desktop OpenGL features is recommended for best performance.

 Dolphin can only be installed on devices that satisfy the above requirements.
-Attempting to install Dolphin on an unsupported device will result in a failed installation.
+Any attempt to install Dolphin on an unsupported device will result in a failed installation.
 An error message will be displayed afterwards.

 ## Building for Windows